AndrewBazen/mage/tree-sitter-mage/neovim-setup.md

 5. **"No such file or directory" during compilation**
    - Double-check the `files` array in your parser configuration.
 The paths should be relative to the repository root, not to the tree-sitter-mage directory.
    - If using a local repository, ensure the absolute path is correct.

+6. **TreeSitter query parsing errors**
+   - Some Neovim versions have issues with syntax in TreeSitter query files.
+Try completely removing the query files first, then add minimal queries after the parser is working.
+   - In some cases, you may need to change the parser name entirely to avoid cached configurations.
+   - Verify your highlights.scm file doesn't use complex syntax like lists in square brackets.